Apply for Child Care Assistance

-Child care subsidy is financial assistance that covers all or part of the costs of child care for children up to 12 years of age in licensed programs.
+Child care subsidy is financial assistance that covers all or part of the cost of child care for children up to 12 years of age in licensed programs.
 The amount of subsidy is based on income level and confirmation of the reason for care.
 Learn more about child care subsidy.

 Applications for financial help are processed on a first come, first served basis.